Collaborative Improvement and Innovation Network to Reduce Infant Mortality (Infant Mortality CoIIN)

 Keep scrolling, or use these quick links, to learn more.

 - Who: Multifaceted stakeholders from many disciplines and agencies both within and across state boundaries.
-In 2012, IM CoIIN began as a regionally based pilot initiative in 13 states from the southern and southwestern U.S., with six other Midwestern states joining the effort in 2013.
+In 2012, IM CoIIN began with 13 states from the southern and southwestern U.S., with six other Midwestern states joining the effort in 2013.
 In 2014, IM CoIIN was expanded to the remaining 31 states and nine jurisdictions and refocused on national collaboration versus regional collaboration.

 - Funder: The project was funded by the Maternal and Child Health Bureau (MCHB) of the Health Resources and Services Administration (HRSA) in the Department of Health and Human Services (HHS).